pypa/packaging.python.org/source/guides/tool-recommendations.rst

 These are tools that combine many features in one command line application, such as automatically managing virtual environments for a project, building distributions, uploading to PyPI, or creating and using (tool-specific) lock files.
 They often call the tools mentioned above under the hood.
+In alphabetical
+order:

+- :ref:`Flit`,
 - :ref:`Hatch`,
-- :ref:`Flit`,
 - :ref:`PDM`,
+- :ref:`Pipenv`,
 - :ref:`Poetry`.
-- :ref:`Pipenv`

 .. _flit-core: https://pypi.org/project/flit-core/